YogeshLamichhane/TextToAudio/README.md

 2. pip3 or the latest version of pip However pip is directly installed while installing python, if not then manually install it and check it as pip --version

-3.gTTS
-use the command below to install it:
+3.gTTS :use the command below to install it:

 pip install gTTS